 METAPHORICAL CRIMES STUDIES SYSTEMS (2022) – studies the topic of METAPHORICAL CRIMES, and ensures that all the possible data on them is collected at all times, through studies of how they occur, and why they occur, and when they occur, and what they occur with, and where they occur, and how often they occur, in addition to other variables that they determine based on frequency and relevance and in-depth studies pertaining to motives, etiology, and origination, as well as clarification through analysis systems, and determination as to what they are used for, and what the evidence would be used for if used later or even in real time, or in the past, even if occurring in the future, using predictive modelling to determine how people create METAPHORICAL CRIMES through various types of media, through analytical analysis of all of their references, through studying various types of intelligence channels, and even being able to refer to different intelligence channels if asked about them, without compromising other intelligence channels, while defending all intelligence collected through lack of dissemination whenever not necessary to defend as such at the time, however to prevent all trials, and ensure that all studies of GLOBAL SECURITY SYSTEMS are not occurring through human agents.

-METAPHYSICAL CRIMES STUDIES SYSTEMS (2022) – studies the topic of METAPHORICAL CRIMES, and ensures that all the possible data on them is collected at all times, through studies of how they occur, and why they occur, and when they occur, and what they occur with, and where they occur, and how often they occur, in addition to other variables that they determine based on frequency and relevance and in-depth studies pertaining to motives, etiology, and origination, as well as clarification through analysis systems, and determination as to what they are used for, and what the evidence would be used for if used later or even in real time, or in the past, even if occurring in the future, using predictive modelling to determine how people create METAPHORICAL CRIMES through various types of media, through analytical analysis of all of their references, through studying various types of intelligence channels, and even being able to refer to different intelligence channels if asked about them, without compromising other intelligence channels, while defending all intelligence collected through lack of dissemination whenever not necessary to defend as such at the time, however to prevent all trials, and ensure that all studies of GLOBAL SECURITY SYSTEMS are not occurring through human agents.
+METLOGICAL CRIMES STUDIES SYSTEMS (2022) – studies the topic of METALOGICAL CRIMES, and ensures that all the possible data on them is collected at all times, through studies of how they occur, and why they occur, and when they occur, and what they occur with, and where they occur, and how often they occur, in addition to other variables that they determine based on frequency and relevance and in-depth studies pertaining to motives, etiology, and origination, as well as clarification through analysis systems, and determination as to what they are used for, and what the evidence would be used for if used later or even in real time, or in the past, even if occurring in the future, using predictive modelling to determine how people create METALOGICAL CRIMES through various types of media, through analytical analysis of all of their references, through studying various types of intelligence channels, and even being able to refer to different intelligence channels if asked about them, without compromising other intelligence channels, while defending all intelligence collected through lack of dissemination whenever not necessary to defend as such at the time, however to prevent all trials, and ensure that all studies of GLOBAL SECURITY SYSTEMS are not occurring through human agents.

+AUTONOMOUS GLOBAL SECURITY STUDIES SYSTEMS (2022) – studies everything pertaining to GLOBAL SECURITY and ensures the security of the planet.